LuanRT/YouTube.js/lib/parser/README.md

 When `validTypes` is a single type, the response will be an array of YTNodes that are of the type specified.

 If you do not specify `requireArray`, the return type of the function will not be known at runtime, and therefore we return the response wrapped in a helper, `SuperParsedResponse`, to gain access to the response.

+You may use the `Parser#parseArray` and `Parser#parseItem` methods to parse the response in a deterministic way.

 <a name="parseresponse"></a>
 #### parseResponse(data)